ColibrITD-SAS/mpqp/docs/execution.rst

     from mpqp.execution import *

 Execution is the core of this library.
-Our goal is to allow you to run a circuit on any hardware without you having to rewrite your circuit in the providers'``SDK``.
+Our goal is to allow you to run a circuit on any hardware without you having to rewrite your circuit in the providers'SDK.
 We introduce here how execution works in ``MPQP``, both in local simulator and in remote QPUs.

 Languages
 ---------